ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/filtering.md

 </ExampleTabs.Schema>
 </ExampleTabs>

-# AND / OR Filter
+# "and" / "or" Filter

 There are two built in fields.

-- `AND`: Every condition has to be valid
+- `and`: Every condition has to be valid
-- `OR` : At least one condition has to be valid
+- `or` : At least one condition has to be valid

 Example: